Las Cruces, New Mexico: Libraries

 and has a collection of about 185,000 items.

 The previous library building, also called Thomas Branigan Memorial Library, opened in 1935.
 That building is now the Branigan Cultural Center. and is on the National Register of Historic Places.
+Other public libraries include the Munson Branch Library as well as the Sage Café Branch Library.

 The two university libraries at the New Mexico State University campus, Branson Library and Zuhl Library, are open to the public.
 Any New Mexico resident can check out items from these libraries.

 Media

 Las Cruces is part of the El Paso – Las Cruces Designated Market Area (DMA) as defined by Nielsen Media Research.
 The City of Las Cruces operates CLC-TV cable channel 20, an Emmy award-winning 24-hour government-access television (GATV) and educational-access television channel on Comcast cable TV in Las Cruces.
 CLC-TV televises live and recorded Las Cruces city council meetings, Doña Ana County commission meetings, and Las Cruces School board meetings.
 The channel had previously televised City Beat, a monthly news magazine, hosted by Jennifer Martinez, with information directly related to the City of Las Cruces.
 The program is no longer available, but segments can still be found on YouTube.com/Clctv20.
-Also available for viewing are health news and other government/education related programming, as well as current weather reports and road and traffic information.
+Also available for viewing are health news and other government and education-related programming, as well as current weather reports and road and traffic information.
 CLC-TV is not a public-access television cable TV channel.
 In addition to a 2009 Emmy Award by the Rocky Mountain Southwest Chapter of the National Academy of Television Arts and Sciences, CLC-TV received a first- and third-place award by the National Association of Telecommunications Officers and Advisors and five national Telly Awards, four platinum and one gold.